MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Update-MgBetaSiteTermStoreSet.md

 ## SYNOPSIS
 Update the properties of a set object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgSiteTermStoreSet](/powershell/module/Microsoft.Graph.Sites/Update-MgSiteTermStoreSet?view=graph-powershell-1.0)

 ## SYNTAX